vvscode/docs/docs/sms/sms-rest.md

 excerpt: >-
   The most feature rich API Sinch offers.
 It allows for single messages, scheduled batch send-outs using message templates and more.
+next:
+  pages:
+    - sms-rest-getting-started
+  description: Get started with the REST API
 ---
 ## Introduction